 Legal protection of a utility model is granted through registration with the Patent Office.
-Registration shall take effect in respect of third parties from the date of publication in the Official Gazette of the Patent Office.
+Registration shall take effect in respect of third parties from the date of publication in the Official Bulletin of the Patent Office.

 The right of registration belongs to the person who has the right to apply according to art.
 13 of the APRUM.

-The following shall not be considered useful models
+The following are not considered utility models

 The legal scope of protection is determined by the claims in the issued utility registration certificate.